This Patient Shares Her Three-Year Belo Transformation

 “When I started my practice 30 years ago, you know I want to become the ‘Laser Queen of the Philippines’, because I was the first person to ever bring skin lasers to the country.
 1990 was a time when lasers were just beginning.
 We were all in grade one, in the States, in Europe.
 I think that was a great time to come in because we all started together.
 And now we’re all the seniors teaching everybody,” Dr. Belo recalled during an episode of her podcast The Beauty Authority with yoga instructor Katrina Razon.

-Being one of the pioneers of lipo in the country, Dr. Belo sheds more light on liposuction during the episode and how the pandemic is shaping this industry.
+Being one of the pioneers of lipo in the country, Dr. Belo sheds more light on the liposuction procedure during the episode and how the pandemic is shaping this industry.
+So if you’re considering this, read more to learn the before and after experiences of individuals who have undergone the procedure and weigh in the pros and cons of liposuction.

 “We’re seeing a lot of people who gained weight during the quarantine,” Dr. Belo said, pointing out that most of us have been staying home, avoiding the gym (sharing equipment is not really the best thing to do right now), and binge-watching Netflix while eating.
 This spike in a less active lifestyle is evident in the clinics.